The Latest on COP27, this year's annual UN summit on climate change | Headlines

 ___ SHARM EL-SHEIKH, Egypt — Barbados Prime Minister Mia Mottley warned on Monday that leaders lacked "the simple political will" to "make a definable difference in the lives of the people who we have a responsibility to serve" as she called for new funding mechanisms that would allow nations to address climate change.

-Mottley called for $5 trillion of private sector savings to be unlocked to stop the emissions of planet-warming gases, but added it would "require a change in the attitude" of developed countries.
+Mottley called for USD 5 trillion of private sector savings to be unlocked to stop the emissions of planet-warming gases, but added it would "require a change in the attitude" of developed countries.

 She urged that nations should "look at other innovative ways to expand the lending that is available from billions to trillions." ___ SHARM EL-SHEIKH, Egypt — Former U.S. Vice-President Al Gore made an impassioned call Monday for leaders to "choose life over death" by ending the use of fossil fuels that are stoking climate change.